Sudha Ghimire

 MEMBERSHIP

-- Institut de Recherche sur les Forêts (IRF)
+- Institut de Recherche sur les Forêts (IRF, UQAT)

-- Member of CAFD (Chaire UQAT-UQAM en aménagement forestier durable)
+- Chaire UQAT-UQAM en aménagement forestier durable (CAFD)

-- Member of BCM (Industrial Research Chair on Biodiversity in a Mining Context)
+- Industrial Research Chair on Biodiversity in a Mining Context (BCM)

 - Executive member of Forest for Transformation (FFT), Nepal